 Who will benefit most?

-The seminar is intended for those who deal with procurement in the legal profession (lawyers, judges etc.) as well as public officials from national, and sub-national authorities and other public bodies in EU Member States and candidate countries and in European institutions and agencies.
+The seminar is intended for those who deal with procurement in the legal profession (lawyers, judges etc.), as public officials from national, and sub-national authorities and other public bodies in EU Member States and candidate countries and in European institutions, agencies and bodies.

 - the current legal developments in procurement at European level